The Degree Holder Entry Programme is aimed at those who have an undergraduate degree in any subject.

 Opportunity to join various support networks, staff associations and sports clubs.

-A competitive benefits package including pension, flexible benefits, employee assistance programme for advice and counselling, access to discounts / savings / cash-back rewards.
+A competitive benefits package including pension, flexible benefits, fuel card, employee assistance programme for advice and counselling, access to discounts / savings / cash-back rewards.

 Career development opportunities including the chance to specialise or to progress through the ranks.

 Not be a current or previous member of a proscribed terrorist organisation or group

 To be considered for entry to the Degree Holder Entry Programme, applicants must provide certificates and transcripts of the following qualifications:

 UK undergraduate degree (360 credits) in any subject